A-level choices

 They can take you on to an apprenticeship, internship, higher education, or work.
 There are many options, which you can find more information about on the higher education page.

-Written by Jacob Starr, Work Experience student.
+Written by Jacob, Work Experience student.